 Vegan comfort food: for when the mercury plummets

 January's no time to be messing about with detox diets and clean-eating crazes.
-It's a time for something hearty and soul-warming, for flaky-crusted pies soaked with thick gravy or vivid, chilli-bright curries.
+It's a time for something hearty and soulwarming, for flaky-crusted pies soaked with thick gravy, bright curries or rich stews.

 View this post on Instagram